beaplab/EukProt/README.md

 ## Perl scripts

+Note: these scripts depend on the Perl modules (filenames ending in .pm), which should be in the same directory as the script files.

 - **add_EukProt_IDs_to_FASTAs.pl** : modify the headers of a directory of FASTA files, by adding a EukProt record ID as the first item after the initial ">", followed by a space.
 The record identifier is formatted as follows: [EukProt ID]\_[Genus_species]\_[Data set type abbreviation][Counter, starting with 000001]
 - **taxonomy_to_tree_iTOL.pl** : create a tree for input to iTOL based on the taxonomic relationships among species, and create an iTOL input data file representing the counts of each type of data set (Genome, Single-cell genome, Transcriptome, EST, Single-cell transcriptome) for each leaf of the tree.